dkfz-med-phys-rad/musire/README.md

 ## Installation

-The main script is *musire.sh* which is a Bash script and runs under Linux.
+The main script, *musire.sh*, is a Bash script and runs under Linux.

-After cloning this Github project into some directory, change into ./musire/tools and do a
+After cloning into some directory, change into ./musire/tools and do
 ```
 make all && make -f makefile-h5 all
 ```
 This compiles all the helper programs in this directory needed by musire.sh.

-Make sure that Gate, Spin-scenario, Lipros, RTK and CASToR are properly installed depending on your needs.
+Make sure that <a href="http://www.opengatecollaboration.org/">Gate</a>, <a href="https://github.com/spin-scenario/spin-scenario">Spin-Scenario</a>, <a href="https://github.com/dkfz-med-phys-rad/lipros">Lipros</a>, <a href="https://www.openrtk.org/">RTK</a> and <a href="https://www.castor-project.org/">CASToR</a> are properly installed depending on your needs.

 <a href="https://www.aliza-dicom-viewer.com/">Aliza</a> (mhd), <a href="https://www.meshlab.net">Meshlab</a> (ply) and <a href="https://github.com/derf/feh">feh</a> (png) are called by default in musire.sh for image display.
 Alternative programs (such as <a href="https://mitk.org">MITK</a> or <a href="http://www.itksnap.org">itksnap</a> for mhd display) might be used (in which case search and replace these binaries in the main function of musire.sh).